What Is An Electroencephalogram (EEG)?

 An electroencephalogram (EEG) is a test that measures and records the electrical activity of your brain.
 It is a painless test used to diagnose seizure disorders, such as epilepsy.

 When you arrive for your EEG, a Registered Polysomnographic Technologist (RPSGT) or Registered Respiratory Therapist (RRT) will be at the site to greet you and show you to your room.
-After you make yourself comfortable, your technologist will take a brief history, explain the study process, and answer any questions you may have prior to applying the sensors.
-This procedure is completely painless and generally takes about 40 minutes to make sure everything is placed correctly.
+After you make yourself comfortable, your technologist will take a brief history, explain the study process, and answer any questions you may have.
+The next step is to apply the sensors, which is painless and takes about 40 minutes.

 What To Expect

 First, the technologist will use stickers to affix leads on your chest and abdomen.

 Next, your head will be marked and measured with a paper ruler and a grease pencil.
-This is done because each electrode on your head needs to be in a precise location.
-Once this is complete, a prep solution will be applied to clean the scalp for the electrodes.
+This is done because each electrode needs to be placed in a precise location in order to accurately measure your brain waves.
+Once this is complete, a skin prep jelly will be applied to clean your scalp for the electrodes.
+This jelly removes any excess oils or skin cells in order to obtain a clear reading of your brain waves.

 Lastly, the electrodes are placed on the surface of your scalp with a small amount of paste.
 The prep, paste, and tape are hypoallergenic.

-After all the sensors are applied and checked, the technologist will do a few tests that may include fast, shallow breathing (hyperventilation), as well as strobe light testing (photic stimulation).
+After all the sensors are applied and checked, the technologist will do a series of tests to obtain a baseline of your brain activity.
+These tests may include fast, shallow breathing (hyperventilation), as well as strobe light testing (photic stimulation).
 When these tests are done, you’ll be asked to lie still with your eyes closed and try to fall asleep.

 Your technologist will monitor your testing throughout the study and will be available to answer questions and ensure you’re comfortable.